MKLab-ITI/JGNN/README.md

 * Cross-platform (written in native java)
 * Lightweight
-* Minimal memory footprints
+* Minimal memory footprint
-* Symbolic model definition
+* A scripting language for model definition
 * Parallelized batching

 # :zap: Quickstart

-To install the latest working version, you can include it as Maven or Gradle dependency by following the instructions of its JitPack distribution:
+To install the latest working version, you can include it as a Maven or Gradle dependency by following the instructions of its JitPack distribution:
 [![](https://jitpack.io/v/MKLab-ITI/JGNN.svg)](https://jitpack.io/#MKLab-ITI/JGNN)

 As a good out-of-the-box graph neural network for node classification, you can try the